-Second is an on-line bibliography for the courses he currently teaches at Purdue North Central: Racial and Ethnic Diversity (SOC 310), Social Stratification (income inequality--SOC 411), Sociology of the Current Financial Crisis (SOC 391), Sociology of Developing Countries (SOC 403), Sociology of the Environment (SOC 404), Sociology of the Media (SOC 405), and Social Movements (SOC 406).
+Second is an on-line bibliography for the courses he currently teaches at Purdue North Central: Racial and Ethnic Diversity (SOC 310), Social Stratification (income inequality--SOC 411), Sociology of Developing Countries (SOC 403), Sociology of the Environment (SOC 404), Sociology of the Media (SOC 405), and Social Movements (SOC 406).
 He also is adding some general sociological references.

 TO TOP OF PAGE